 Here are some of the main tenets of the Ericksonian movement:

-Patient resource: Erickson believed that every patient has a resource within them that can be used to solve problems.
+Erickson believed that every patient had resources within them that could be used to solve problems.
 His approach focused on discovering these resources and mobilizing them to achieve change.

 CENTER BEYOND THE CENTER: A two-year study of Arnold Mindell's Process Psychology | School of Psychotherapy Lodz.